ccbskillssem/snakemake_fa23/README.md

 ```

 ## Independent setup
+This section refers to setup commands for independently working through the materials. `conda` environments will be generated on-the-fly as you run the workflow.

 ### Local machine or savio interactive (`srun`)
 Use `git clone` or download a copy of this repository to a suitable location.
 This will be your working directory.
 ```